With evictions resuming, tenants scramble for assistance

 “We just need help,” Rivera said, fighting back tears.
 “It’s just been really hard with everyday issues on top of worrying about where you’re going to live.”

 But there was more optimism in Virginia, where Tiara Burton, 23, learned she would be getting federal help and wouldn't be evicted.
-She initially feared the worst when the moratorium lifted over the weekend.
+She initially feared the worst when the moratorium lifted.

-She was relieved on Monday to be told by an attorney representing various landlords that she had been approved for assistance through the Virginia Rent Relief Program.
+She was relieved to be told by an attorney she had been approved for assistance through the Virginia Rent Relief Program.
 Her court hearing was postponed for 30 days, during which time she and her landlord can presumably work things out.

-“I’m grateful for that because that’s something that was a worry every month,” she said.
-“Going into today and just hearing, ‘Okay, we’re going to push it back 30 days, but we’re going to assist you still,’ … that’s another weight lifted off of my shoulders.”
+“I’m grateful for that,” she said.
+“Just hearing, ‘Okay, we’re going to push it back 30 days, but we’re going to assist you still,’ … that’s another weight lifted off of my shoulders.”

 Some of the cities with the most cases, according to the Eviction Lab, are Phoenix with more than 42,000 eviction filings, Houston with more than 37,000, Las Vegas with nearly 27,000 and Tampa more than 15,000.
 Indiana and Missouri also have more than 80,000 filings.

-Betts knows there will be hundreds of additional orders soon.
-He’s already been contacted by countless landlords who haven’t yet filed for eviction, but plan to.
-And he expected to increase his staffing.
+Ruppe, who has two young sons, said seeing families struggle day-after-day is tough.

-“What we’re planning on doing is tripling our two-man team,” he said.
+“There’s only so much you can do," he said.
+“So, if you can offer them a glimmer of hope, words of encouragement, especially if there’s kids involved.
+Being a father, I can relate to that.”

-Associated Press writers Ben Finley in Virginia Beach, Virginia; Andrew Welsh-Huggins in Columbus, Ohio; Jim Salter in St. Louis; Philip Marcelo in Providence, Rhode Island, and Ed White in Detroit contributed to this report.
+Associated Press writers Ben Finley in Virginia Beach, Virginia; Andrew Welsh-Huggins in Columbus, Ohio; Sarah Morgan in Cleveland County, North Carolina, Jim Salter in St. Louis; Philip Marcelo in Providence, Rhode Island, and Ed White in Detroit contributed to this report.

 Credit: Michael Dwyer